-Although the husband wasn’t quite as keen to begin with he was definitely impressed once we made it to the top of the Key Summit Trail, which is part of the longer Routeburn Track.
+Although the husband wasn’t quite as keen to begin with, he was impressed once we made it to the top of the Key Summit Trail, which is part of the longer Routeburn Track.

 Multi-Day and Day Walks in Fiordland